 Electronics circuits use capacitors to store voltage.
 Every electrical and electronics circuit needs a capacitor.
 Test capacitor with a multimeter while troubleshooting an electronic circuit may involve.
 There are multiple ways for testing an AC capacitor like a digital multimeter, voltage meter, and ohmmeter.

 Before testing a capacitor, make sure to disconnect the capacitor from the circuit.
 And short the terminals of the capacitor using a resistor of at least 1k.
 Try to avoid contact with the terminals during the process.
 Otherwise, the charge on the capacitor may cause you an electric shock.

-Testing a Capacitor with a Multimeter
+Testing an AC Capacitor with Multimeter

 - Remove the capacitor from the circuit and short the terminal to avoid and electric shocks.